- General settings

 - Apply taxes – when “ON”, the system will search for a matching tax code.
 In case the system cannot find it, a tax amount will be included in the total sum.

-- Default tax code – choose a tax code the app will use for all transactions marked as “taxable” in your payment system.
-The app will find a correct code in most cases, use this setting in case the app cannot find the correct tax code.
+- Sales Tax settings.
+Default tax code – choose a tax code name the app will use for all Sales transactions marked as “taxable” in your payment system without changing the tax amount in these transactions.

 *This screen will be slightly different for US and Non-US companies.
 Here is the guide on how to efficiently use taxes settings for both entities.